SudoPlayGames/Joise/README.md

   * removed unused scale and offset fields and associated method from `ModuleBasisFunction` class; fixes #20
   * removed old util package from gwt xml
   * fixed can't set seed name with ModuleFractal (#25)
+  * added more examples
+  * changed interface naming convention: all interfaces are now prefixed with I to indicate interface

 [View Entire Changelog](CHANGELOG.md)